erinhengel/Textatistic/README.rst

 	>>> from textatistic import Textatistic

-	# Generate object with all readability statistics.
+	# Generate object of readability statistics.
 	>>> text = 'There was a king with a large jaw.
 There was a queen with a plain face.'
 	>>> s = Textatistic(text)